vmware/build-tools-for-vmware-aria/docs/versions/latest/Components/Archetypes/typescript/Components/Workflows.md

 - `attributes` - list of workflow attributes.
 See details below.
 - `input` - list of workflow input parameters.
 See details below.
 - `output` - list of workflow output parameters.
 See details below.
 - `presentation` - custom presentation of the workflow.
-If omitted, presentation is build based on parameters definitions.
+If omitted, presentation is built based on parameters definitions.
 - `restartMode` - server restart behaviour (0 - do not resume workflow run, 1 - resume workflow run (default)).
 - `resumeFromFailedMode` - resume workflow from failed behavior (0 - system default, 1 - enabled, 2 - disabled).